-The engines are the heart of your Sea Ray Sport Boat.
-Proper attention to and maintenance of your engines will assure you of many hours of pleasurable, safe boating and will prevent unnecessary engine problems.
+The engine(s) are the heart of your Sea Ray®.
+Proper attention to and maintenance of your engine(s) will assure you of many hours of pleasurable, safe boating and will prevent unnecessary engine problems.
 Sea Ray® strongly urges you to fully comply with the manual provided by the engine manufacturer.
 Follow the recommended maintenance and warranty schedule in your Engine Operator's Manual included in the owner's package.
+When washing down, or at any other time, take care that water does not enter the air inlets.
+Water entering the air inlets when the engines are not operating may go directly into the cylinders, resulting in rust and possibly internal engine damage.